Delivery of substantial industry placements in return for industry placement capacity and delivery fund (CDF) in 2018 to 2019

-Work placement principles
+Industry placement principles

 Timing and duration

-1) Our expectation is that work placements are on average 50 working days in length within an acceptable range of 45 to 60 days covering a minimum of 315 hours.
+1) Our expectation is that industry placements are on average 50 working days in length within an acceptable range of 45 to 60 days (plus) covering a minimum of 315 hours.
 (The normal full time working pattern of the employer, which would typically consist of 7 to 7.5 hours a day).
 This applies to 2018 to 2019 delivery only after which it will be reviewed.
 It is important to note that the minimum length of 45 days is non-negotiable.
-The exact duration for the T Level work placement from 2020 is to be determined and this hourly total is subject to change.
+The exact duration for the T Level industry placement from 2020 is to be determined and this hourly total is subject to change.

 3) Providers must ensure that student GCSE Maths/English exam preparation (where this applies) is not compromised.

-7) The work placement must take place with an external employer (such as, it is on a site external to the student’s learning environment and not on another site operated by the provider).
+7) The industry placement must take place with an external employer (such as, it is on a site external to the student’s learning environment and not on another site operated by the provider).
 It is critical that the student experiences a real life job role and work life pressures (including travel to work, independence from their peers, working with new people and dealing with the public).
 This requirement applies even where the institution has extensive facilities mirroring the workplace.

 Special educational needs or disabilities (SEND) provision